Norsk-institutt-for-samkjoring/Standard/OpenCarPoolingStandard.md

 - **Background Check**: Added a field to indicate if a background check has been completed, including type and date.
 - **Real-time Sharing**: Added real-time sharing of ride information with trusted contacts.
 - **Emergency Contacts**: Added a field for emergency contacts to notify during a ride.
+- **Waypoint lookup**: Added the waypointlookup field to allow address or waypoint integration with NSR or equivalent databases.
+- **Toll Costs**: Added tollCosts field to specify the total cost of tolls for the ride.
+- **Small fixes**: PTA card, searchable/joinable groups, internal credits, NeTEx for API

 ---